 In warm weather, the threat of Lyme disease might make you think that your kids would be safer in your living room than in the great outdoors.

-Though a child's risk of getting Lyme disease after being bitten by a tick is only about 1%-3%, it's important to consider the factors that affect Lyme disease risk.
+Though a child's risk of getting Lyme disease after being bitten by a tick is only about 1%-2%, it's important to know the things that affect Lyme disease risk.

-It's true that Lyme disease is the leading tick-borne disease in the United States, with 20,000 to 30,000 cases reported to the Centers for Disease Control and Prevention (CDC) each year.
-Most cases of Lyme disease occur in the Northeast, upper Midwest, and Pacific coast areas of the United States.
+Lyme disease is the leading tick-borne disease in the United States, with 20,000 to 30,000 cases reported to the Centers for Disease Control and Prevention (CDC) each year.
+Most cases of Lyme disease happen in the Northeast, upper Midwest, and Pacific coast areas of the United States.

 Lyme disease incidence has been reported in other states (and even in Asia, Europe, and Canada), but those hardest hit are:

-Most Lyme disease cases occur between April and October, particularly in June and July.
+Most Lyme disease cases happen between April and October, particularly in June and July.

-Besides living in one of these areas, other factors that might increase a child's tick risk include:
+Besides living in one of these areas, other things that might increase someone's tick risk include:

 So your teen got a job as a landscaper this summer and you're planning a family camping trip — does that mean Lyme disease is in your family's future?
 No, but it does mean that you should take some precautions to protect your family — such as using insect repellent and wearing light-colored clothing when outdoors to make spotting ticks easier — and know how to remove a tick, just in case.